-- Bonds losing tax-exempt status retroactively to the date of non-compliance. - Bonds subject to early prepayment in full. - Project loans declared in default and foreclosure proceedings initiated. - Legal action initiated against non-complying properties/and or non-complying Owners barred from further financing with TSAHC.
+- Bonds losing tax-exempt status retroactively to the date of noncompliance. - Bonds subject to early prepayment in full. - Project loans declared in default and foreclosure proceedings initiated. - Legal action initiated against non-complying properties/and or non-complying Owners barred from further financing with TSAHC.
 Borrower/Owners will be responsible for all costs of such legal actions.

 Affordable communities having layered financing will have different governing documents and, in some cases, different program requirements.
-It is in the best interest of the Borrower/Owner that management staff is made aware of the different requirements in order to avoid "deficiencies"

-or findings" that may occur due to lack of supervision or training in program requirements.
+It is in the best interest of the Borrower/Owner that management staff is made aware of the different requirements in order to avoid "deficiencies or findings" that may occur due to lack of supervision or training in program requirements.
 Management staff should be knowledgeable of the federal, state, and local regulations and be provided on-going training in the areas of government regulations.
 It is equally important that management staff is aware of the frequent changes in the Tax-Exempt Bond Program and that the implementation of any required changes are made in the proper time frame.
-During the property's annual review, TSAHC will use the most restrictive of the governing documents for compliance purposes.
-It is critical that management staff understand the documents and apply the most restrictive requirements to the property.